jaredly/jerd/docs/Roadmap.md

 ## Next steps

-- monomorphize types with type variables folks
+- [x] monomorphize types with type variables folks
--
+- [x] get basic scenes working!
+- [ ] fix my hacky hardcode of vec2, so that non-vec2 states work

 ## Inference

-- definitely arg annotations
+- [x] definitely arg annotations
+- [ ] need to indicate somewhere that these were inferred, so that re-parsing can be more flexible with those
 - anything else? hm